sergiosja/flashcards/README.md

 ### Use

-Every category has contains a list of topics.
-Every topic contains a list of (flash)cards.
+Every category has a list of topics.
+Every topic has a list of (flash)cards.
 That's the hierarchy.

 To create new categories and topics, enter a title and press enter.
 No buttons!